USS Racer (1861): The fall of Forts Jackson and St. Philip

 After New Orleans and the southern forts fell, Porter and his flotilla retired down the Mississippi and proceeded via Ship Island to Pensacola, Florida.
 However, they soon returned to the Mississippi to support Farragut's expedition up the river and reached sight of Vicksburg, Mississippi, 20 June.
 The schooners shelled Confederate batteries as Farragut raced past the fortress to meet Flag Officer Davis' Western Flotilla and again, a fortnight later, when he dashed back down.

 East Coast operations

 On 9 July orders arrived for Porter to return to the U.S. East Coast with a dozen schooners.
 Racer reached Norfolk, Virginia, late in the month and following repairs at Philadelphia, Pennsylvania, joined the Potomac Flotilla in September.

-For the next year, she operated on the Potomac and the Rappahannock rivers.
+For the next year, she operated on the Potomac River and the Rappahannock River.
 On 18 July 1863, she joined USS Jacob Bell and USS Resolute in driving off Confederate troops attacking ship George Peabody, aground at Mathias Point, Virginia.

 Shortly thereafter, Racer was transferred to the South Atlantic Blockading Squadron and participated in operations against Charleston, South Carolina.